couchbase/query/docs/n1ql-logic.md

 1. Should we provide first-class functions and closures?
 Likely yes.

-1. Should USING accept values, name=value pairs, or both?
+1. Should EXECUTE ...
+USING accept values, name=value pairs, or both?

 1. Do we need syntax for embedded query parameters in PREPARE expressions, e.g. a leading colon (:)?